-This unique granola recipe is breakfast, a snack, a topping, a gift, or whatever you want it to be!
-Chocolate Coffee Almond Granola is bursting with delicious flavors in every crunchy bite!A few scenarios to ponder . . .
+Cocoa Espresso Almond Granola is a unique granola recipe that’s breakfast, a snack, a topping, a gift, or whatever you want it to be!
+It’s bursting with delicious flavors in every crunchy bite!A few scenarios to ponder . . .

 One — It’s Christmas morning, Santa’s cookie plate is left with a few crumbs, presents are opened, wrapping paper is all over the floor, and you’re hungry for scrumptious breakfast.

 Two — It’s a lovely winter evening, you’ve had a delicious dinner, have a bowl of vanilla bean ice cream in hand, sit down by the warm fire place, and realize the ice cream is lacking something.

 Three — You’re on the road heading to to your Aunt’s house for the holiday’s, and desperately need a (really tasty) snack.

 For a brilliant breakfast, to complete your dessert, or for a super satisfying snack?

 Okay fine, maybe you were thinking a granola bar?
 If so, you will love that this recipe has an option for making the same mix into granola bars.

 Chocolate and espresso are a rare occurrence in granola — and one you’ll love!

 And by the way, this unique granola recipe makes an awesome holiday gift, too!
 Just put it in a Mason jar with a red bow, and it’s good to go.

 Enjoy every last morsel of Cocoa Espresso Almond Granola!